RAF Bardney and Bomber Command

 Official History HMSO 1961 - In the last year of the war Bomber Command played a major part in the complete destruction of whole vital segments of German oil production, in the virtual dislocation of her communications system and in the elimination of other important activities.

-The last major attack by the Luftwaffe took place on 1st January 1945 and was in support of the Battle Of The Bulge.
-Operation Bodenplatt was planned to catch the Allies aircraft off guard and so gain air superiority to allow the stalled advance of the German Army and Waffen SS on the battlefield to continue.
-The attack was a surprise and many Allied aircraft were lost on the ground, however, the operation was ultimately a failure with the Luftwaffe losing many aircraft and more crucially pilots, which could not be replaced at this stage of the war.
+The last major attack by the Luftwaffe took place on 1 January 1945 and supported the Battle of the Bulge.
+Operation Bodenplatt was planned to catch the Allied air forces off guard and so gain air superiority to allow the stalled advance of the German Army and Waffen SS on the battlefield to continue.
+The attack was a surprise, and many Allied aircraft were lost on the ground.
+However, the operation was ultimately a failure, with the Luftwaffe losing many machines and, more crucially, pilots, which could not be replaced at this stage of the war.

-On the same day as Operation Bodenplatt Lancaster PD377 of 9 Squadron took off from Bardney on an operation to the Dortmund-Ems Canal.
-Approaching the target and just at the point of bomb release a heavy anti-aircraft shell hit the Lancaster just forward of the mid-upper gun turret.
+On the same day as Operation Bodenplatt, Lancaster PD377 of 9 Squadron took off from Bardney on an operation to the Dortmund-Ems Canal.
+Approaching the target and just at the point of bomb release, a heavy anti-aircraft shell hit the Lancaster just forward of the mid-upper gun turret.
 The resulting explosion took out the aircraft's control lines, inter-communications circuit and hydraulic pipes.
-A second shell hit the bomber's nose section causing the pilot F/O Harry Denton to momentarily lose consciousness.
-A fire which had broken out was fanned by the air rushing through the hole in the nose.
-Denton regained consciousness and control of the Lancaster, the navigator, Ted Kneebone and bomb aimer, Ron Goebel survived the explosions and fire and a course was set for home.
-Mid-upper gunner Sgt Ernie Watts was unconsciousness in his turret a fact noted by wireless operator F/S George Thompson.
-Without concern for his own welfare Thompson braved fire and exploding ammunition and proceeded to rescue Watts, bringing him to safety and extinguishing the gunner's burning clothing with his bare hands.
+A second shell hit the bomber's nose section causing the pilot Fg Off.
+Harry Denton to lose consciousness momentarily.
+A fire that had broken out was fanned by the air rushing through the hole in the nose.
+Denton regained consciousness and control of the Lancaster, the navigator, Ted Kneebone, and bomb aimer Ron Goebel survived the explosions and fire, and a course was set for home.
+Mid-upper gunner Sgt Ernie Watts was unconscious in his turret, a fact noted by wireless operator Flt Sgt George Thompson.
+Without concern for his own welfare, Thompson braved fire and exploding ammunition and proceeded to rescue Watts, bringing him to safety and extinguishing the gunner's burning clothing with his bare hands.

 |

 Thompson received severe burns to his hands, legs and face, but he noticed rear gunner Sgt Haydn Price was also trapped in his turret.
-Once again and despite his own severe injuries Thompson went to the rescue of Price and brought him to safety.
-The gunner's clothing was on fire and Thompson again used his bare hands to extinguish the flames.
-Exhausted and in great pain Thompson reported to Denton to appraise him of the situation, so burned was he Denton didn't recognise him.
+Once again, and despite his severe injuries, Thompson went to the rescue of Price and brought him to safety.
+The gunner's clothing was on fire, and Thompson again used his bare hands to extinguish the flames.
+Exhausted and in great pain, Thompson reported to Denton to appraise him of the situation, so burned was he Denton didn't recognise him.

-Precision attacks on bridges and viaducts by 9 and 617 Squadrons utilised Bomber Command's latest weapon known as the Grand Slam, which weighed in at 22,000-lb and required specially modified Lancasters, flown by 617 Squadron, to carry the ordnance.
+Precision attacks on bridges and viaducts by Nos.
+9 and 617 Squadrons utilised Bomber Command's latest weapon known as the Grand Slam, also designed by Barnes Wallis.
+This massive munition weighed in at 22,000lb and required specially modified Lancasters, flown by 617 Squadron, to carry it.
 Main Force raids continued against rail centres, marshalling yards, canals and aqueducts, while Fighter Command and fighters of the American 8th Air Force shot up anything that moved on the ground or didn't move for that matter.

-In February Bomber Command was ordered to take part in Operation Thunderclap.
-A series of raids on major communication centres immediately behind the Eastern Front were planned, which were packed with refugees fleeing from the Russians and with wounded troops.
-It was envisaged such raids would produce transport and communication problems on a massive scale and so aid the advance of the Russians westward; with a view that it would hasten the war's end.
-Stalin was putting pressure on Churchill to assist the Russian forces advance and the British Prime Minister was keen to use Allied heavy bombers to achieve this end.
-Opposition from his own ministers failed to deter Churchill who ordered plans to be drawn up to attack Berlin, Chemnitz, Dresden and Leipzig.
+In February, Bomber Command was ordered to take part in Operation Thunderclap.
+A series of raids on major communication centres immediately behind the Eastern Front were planned, packed with refugees fleeing from the Russians and with wounded troops.
+It was envisaged such attacks would produce transport and communication problems on a massive scale and aid the advance of the Russians westward to hasten the war's end.
+Stalin put pressure on Churchill to assist the Russian forces, and the British Prime Minister was keen to use Allied heavy bombers to achieve this end.
+Opposition from his own ministers failed to deter Churchill, who ordered plans to be drawn up to attack Berlin, Chemnitz, Dresden and Leipzig.

-On 3 February the USAAF bombed Berlin and on 13/14 February Bomber Command raided Dresden in what was to become one of the most controversial attacks of the war, which still causes argument to this day.
-Dresden was raided in two waves the second of which caused a firestorm that consumed an estimated 25,000 people.
+On 3 February, the USAAF bombed Berlin, and on 13/14 February, Bomber Command raided Dresden in what was to become one of the most controversial attacks of the war, which still causes argument to this day.
+Dresden was attacked in two waves, the second of which caused a firestorm that consumed an estimated 25,000 people.
 It is considered that this raid unfairly turned opinion against Bomber Command, Harris and his crews.
 No medal was struck for the Command at the war's end, which caused resentment from the crews for many years until this was addressed, partially, by the awarding in 2013 of a Bomber Command clasp.

-The clasp was seen by many veterans as an insult for their sacrifices and many never claimed the award.
-Harris was following the orders he'd been given but when the chips were down and he needed the support of Churchill, this was denied and can be seen very much as a betrayal and the scapegoating of Bomber Command's Commander In Chief and his brave crews; a very sorry episode indeed.
-Further raids were carried in February leading into March and it was on 16/17 during a raid to Nuremberg that the Luftwaffe night fighters still showed they could exact a heavy toll.
-During this raid 24 Lancasters were brought down, fortunately for 9 Squadron they attacked Wurzburg on this night without loss.
-Even at this late stage of the war, misery and loss came to haunt the Lincolnshire's airfields at a time when most crews considered they might just survive.
+Veterans saw the clasp as an insult for their sacrifices, and many never claimed the award.
+Harris was following the orders he'd been given, but when the chips were down, and he needed the support of Churchill, this was denied and can be seen as a betrayal and the scapegoating of Bomber Command's Commander In Chief and his brave crews; a very sorry episode indeed.
+Further raids were carried in February leading into March, and it was on 16/17 during a raid to Nuremberg, the Luftwaffe night fighters still showed they could exact a heavy toll.
+During this raid, 24 Lancasters were brought down.
+Fortunately for No. 9 Squadron, they attacked Wurzburg on this night without loss.
+Even at this late stage of the war, misery and loss came to haunt Lincolnshire's airfields at a time when most crews considered they might just survive.

 Operation Gisela

-At this point of the war there was not much of a threat expected from the Luftwaffe especially over England.
-This idea was however dispelled on the 3/4 March 1945 when intruders (Luftwaffe night-fighters) were in action over England as part of Operation Gisela.
+At this point of the war, there was not much of a threat expected from the Luftwaffe, especially over England.
+However, this idea was dispelled on 3/4 March 1945 when intruders (Luftwaffe night fighters) were in action over England as part of Operation Gisela.

-Precision attacks on bridges and viaducts by 9 and 617 Squadrons utilised Bomber Command's latest weapon known as the Grand Slam, which weighed in at 22,000-lb and required specially modified Lancasters, flown by 617 Squadron, to carry the ordnance.
+Precision attacks on bridges and viaducts by Nos.
+9 and 617 Squadrons utilised Bomber Command's latest weapon known as the Grand Slam, also designed by Barnes Wallis.
+This massive munition weighed in at 22,000lb and required specially modified Lancasters, flown by 617 Squadron, to carry it.
 Main Force raids continued against rail centres, marshalling yards, canals and aqueducts, while Fighter Command and fighters of the American 8th Air Force shot up anything that moved on the ground or didn't move for that matter.

-In February Bomber Command was ordered to take part in Operation Thunderclap.
-A series of raids on major communication centres immediately behind the Eastern Front were planned, which were packed with refugees fleeing from the Russians and with wounded troops.
-It was envisaged such raids would produce transport and communication problems on a massive scale and so aid the advance of the Russians westward; with a view that it would hasten the war's end.
-Stalin was putting pressure on Churchill to assist the Russian forces advance and the British Prime Minister was keen to use Allied heavy bombers to achieve this end.
-Opposition from his own ministers failed to deter Churchill who ordered plans to be drawn up to attack Berlin, Chemnitz, Dresden and Leipzig.
+In February, Bomber Command was ordered to take part in Operation Thunderclap.
+A series of raids on major communication centres immediately behind the Eastern Front were planned, packed with refugees fleeing from the Russians and with wounded troops.
+It was envisaged such attacks would produce transport and communication problems on a massive scale and aid the advance of the Russians westward to hasten the war's end.
+Stalin put pressure on Churchill to assist the Russian forces, and the British Prime Minister was keen to use Allied heavy bombers to achieve this end.
+Opposition from his own ministers failed to deter Churchill, who ordered plans to be drawn up to attack Berlin, Chemnitz, Dresden and Leipzig.

-On 3 February the USAAF bombed Berlin and on 13/14 February Bomber Command raided Dresden in what was to become one of the most controversial attacks of the war, which still causes argument to this day.
-Dresden was raided in two waves the second of which caused a firestorm that consumed an estimated 25,000 people.
+On 3 February, the USAAF bombed Berlin, and on 13/14 February, Bomber Command raided Dresden in what was to become one of the most controversial attacks of the war, which still causes argument to this day.
+Dresden was attacked in two waves, the second of which caused a firestorm that consumed an estimated 25,000 people.
 It is considered that this raid unfairly turned opinion against Bomber Command, Harris and his crews.
 No medal was struck for the Command at the war's end, which caused resentment from the crews for many years until this was addressed, partially, by the awarding in 2013 of a Bomber Command clasp.

-The clasp was seen by many veterans as an insult for their sacrifices and many never claimed the award.
-Harris was following the orders he'd been given but when the chips were down and he needed the support of Churchill, this was denied and can be seen very much as a betrayal and the scapegoating of Bomber Command's Commander In Chief and his brave crews; a very sorry episode indeed.
-Further raids were carried in February leading into March and it was on 16/17 during a raid to Nuremberg that the Luftwaffe night fighters still showed they could exact a heavy toll.
-During this raid 24 Lancasters were brought down, fortunately for 9 Squadron they attacked Wurzburg on this night without loss.
-Even at this late stage of the war, misery and loss came to haunt the Lincolnshire's airfields at a time when most crews considered they might just survive.
+Veterans saw the clasp as an insult for their sacrifices, and many never claimed the award.
+Harris was following the orders he'd been given, but when the chips were down, and he needed the support of Churchill, this was denied and can be seen as a betrayal and the scapegoating of Bomber Command's Commander In Chief and his brave crews; a very sorry episode indeed.
+Further raids were carried in February leading into March, and it was on 16/17 during a raid to Nuremberg, the Luftwaffe night fighters still showed they could exact a heavy toll.
+During this raid, 24 Lancasters were brought down.
+Fortunately for No. 9 Squadron, they attacked Wurzburg on this night without loss.
+Even at this late stage of the war, misery and loss came to haunt Lincolnshire's airfields at a time when most crews considered they might just survive.

 Operation Gisela

-At this point of the war there was not much of a threat expected from the Luftwaffe especially over England.
-This idea was however dispelled on the 3/4 March 1945 when intruders (Luftwaffe night-fighters) were in action over England as part of Operation Gisela.
+At this point of the war, there was not much of a threat expected from the Luftwaffe, especially over England.
+However, this idea was dispelled on 3/4 March 1945 when intruders (Luftwaffe night fighters) were in action over England as part of Operation Gisela.

 Over 140 Luftwaffe crews were briefed to carry out a mass intruder mission over England, with the aim of the operation being to attack RAF bombers as they were returning to their home airfields, a time when crews were likely to be relaxing and therefore off their guard following a long and arduous trip.

-This type of action by the Luftwaffe was highly effective and had it been more consistent could have had a major effect on the RAF's operations.
-Luckily Hitler intervened and decreed that intruder operations over Britain should be limited as he wanted the German populace to see RAF bombers being shot down over the homeland, where he considered this would help bolster morale; once again Hitler's flawed thought processes ignored best military practice for the sake of his own views.
-Fortunately for 9 Squadron no losses were suffered on the night of Operation Gisela.
+This type of action by the Luftwaffe was highly effective and, had it been more consistent, could have had a significant effect on the RAF's operations.
+Luckily Hitler intervened and decreed that intruder operations over Britain should be limited as he wanted the German populace to see RAF bombers being shot down over the homeland.
+He considered this would help bolster morale.
+But, once again, Hitler's flawed thought processes ignored best military practice for the sake of his own views.
+Fortunately for 9 Squadron, no losses were suffered on the night of Operation Gisela.

 The End in Sight

-Raids in March continued to a variety of targets which included shipyards, U-boat pens, railway yards, bridges and to the few remaining oil plants.
-The last loss for 9 Squadron occurred on the 8/9th April 1945.
-A raid was undertaken to an oil refinery in Lutzkendorf during which Lancaster I NG235 WS-H was lost with all crew.
-Leaving RAF Fulbeck at 09.30 on 8 April 1945, 189 Squadron flew to Bardney to join 9 for the last few weeks of the war.
-No 189 undertook their first operation from Bardney on 17/18 April 1945 to attack the railway yard at Pilsen with no losses.
+Raids in March continued to a variety of targets, including shipyards, U-boat pens, railway yards, bridges, and the few remaining oil plants.
+The last loss for 9 Squadron occurred on 8/9 April 1945.
+A raid was undertaken to an oil refinery in Lutzkendorf, during which Lancaster I NG235 WS-H was lost with all crew.
+Leaving RAF Fulbeck at 09.30 on 8 April 1945, No. 189 Squadron flew to Bardney to join No. 9 for the last few weeks of the war.
+No. 189 undertook their first operation from Bardney on 17/18 April 1945 to attack the railway yard at Pilsen with no losses.

-Nuisance raids by Mosquito aircraft continued on Berlin, with the last major raid by 512 heavies taking place on Potsdam on 14/15 April.
-Much of Germany had been overrun by this time but ports still needed to be captured.
-To facilitate this Bomber Command attacked the Island of Heligoland on 18 April, which guarded the approach to Hamburg and also the coastal batteries at Wangerooge which defended the ports of Bremen and Wilhelmshaven.
+Nuisance raids by Mosquito aircraft continued on Berlin, with the last major operation by 512 heavies taking place on Potsdam on 14/15 April.
+Much of Germany had been overrun by this time, but ports still needed to be captured.
+To facilitate this, Bomber Command attacked the Island of Heligoland on 18 April, which guarded the approach to Hamburg and the coastal batteries at Wangerooge, which defended the ports of Bremen and Wilhelmshaven.

-No 9 Squadron flew their final mission on 25 April 1945 to Berchtesgaden, Hitler's Eagle's Nest and the local SS Guards barracks.
-No 189 flew their last operation of the war on 25/26 April and bombed the oil refinery at Tonsberg, with all aircraft returning safely, this was to be the last operation by Bomber Command heavy bombers in World War Two.
-Following this Bomber Command went onto more peaceful operations of repatriation of prisoners of war and the dropping of food supplies (Operation Manna) to starving Dutch civilians.
+No. 9 Squadron flew their final mission on 25 April 1945 to Berchtesgaden, Hitler's Eagle's Nest and the local SS Guards barracks.
+Finally, No. 189 undertook their last operation of the war on 25/26 April and bombed the oil refinery at Tonsberg, with all aircraft returning safely.
+This was to be the last operation by Bomber Command heavy bombers in World War Two.
+Following this, Bomber Command went onto the more peaceful tasks of repatriation of prisoners of war and the dropping of food supplies (Operation Manna) to starving Dutch civilians.

 The end of April 1945 saw some very significant events occurring.
-On the 12th President Roosevelt died to be succeeded by Harry Truman.
-The 28th saw Benito Mussolini killed by Italian partisans and two days later, Hitler with his long term partner and now wife Eva Braun, committed suicide in his bunker in Berlin.
-He was succeeded by Grand Admiral Karl Donitz.
+On the 12th, President Roosevelt died to be succeeded by Harry Truman.
+The 28th saw Benito Mussolini killed by Italian partisans, and two days later, Hitler, with his long term partner and now wife Eva Braun, committed suicide in his bunker in Berlin.
+Grand Admiral Karl Donitz succeeded him.

-The very last operation flown by Bomber Command was on 2/3 May when Mosquitos of 8 Group and Halifaxes of 100 Group raided shipping at Keil, even at this late stage losses continued with one Mosquito and two Halifaxes failing to return.
-After just under six years the war was finally over for Bomber Command.
+The very last operation flown by Bomber Command was on 2/3 May when Mosquitos of No. 8 Group and Halifax of No. 100 Group raided shipping at Kiel.
+Even at this late stage, losses continued, with one Mosquito and two Halifax failing to return.
+After just under six years, the war was finally over for Bomber Command.

 Yet despite this, all those stationed at Bardney got on with their jobs and contributed to the defeat of the brutal regime that was Nazi Germany.
-It should also be remembered the impact on the lives, of families, friends and those who knew, or even those who didn't know; the dead, missing, injured and maimed, had whilst in the service of their country, the effects of which spread out like ripples on a pond.
+It should also be remembered the impact on the lives of families, friends and those who knew, or even those who didn't know, the dead, missing, injured and maimed, had while in the service of their country.
+The effects of which spread out like ripples on a pond and are still felt to this day.

-The European War was over, attention now turned to Japan and the Far East.
-On 21 June 1945, 9 Squadron's Operations Record Book states a Tiger Force training syllabus had been implemented.
+The European War was over.
+Attention now turned to Japan and the Far East.
+On 21 June 1945, No. 9 Squadron's Operations Record Book states a Tiger Force training syllabus had been implemented.
 Tiger Force would have been the RAF's contribution to the continuing bombing offensive against Japan had the atomic bomb not brought hostilities to an end in August 1945.

-No 9 Squadrons long association with Bardney ended on 6 July 1945 when the squadron moved to RAF Waddington.
-No 189 Squadron left on 15 October and relocated to RAF Metheringham where they disbanded on 25 November 1945.
-Following the departure of 189 Squadron, Bardney closed to flying but was retained for use by the Army who used the runways to store vehicles.
+No. 9 Squadron's long association with Bardney ended on 6 July 1945 when the squadron moved to RAF Waddington.
+No. 189 Squadron left on 15 October and relocated to RAF Metheringham, where they disbanded on 25 November 1945.
+Following the departure of the latter squadron, Bardney closed to flying but was retained for use by the Army, who used the runways to store vehicles.

-Between 1959 and 1963 Bardney became a Thor Intercontinental Missile site, after which the airfield was once again closed and over the years has reverted back to agriculture.
-Today a number of buildings including the Watch Office remain with model aircraft flying regularly taking place.
-Within the village a memorial to 9 Squadron has been erected which features a three bladed propellor mounted on stone, which came from Kafjord in Norway.
+Between 1959 and 1963, Bardney became a Thor Intercontinental Missile site, after which the airfield was once again closed and over the years has reverted to agriculture.
+Today a number of buildings, including the Watch Office, remain with model aircraft flying taking place regularly.
+A memorial to No. 9 Squadron has been erected within the village, which features a three-bladed propeller mounted on stone, which came from Kafjord in Norway.

-No 9 Squadrons long association with Bardney ended on 6 July 1945 when the squadron moved to RAF Waddington.
-No 189 Squadron left on 15 October and relocated to RAF Metheringham where they disbanded on 25 November 1945.
-Following the departure of 189 Squadron, Bardney closed to flying but was retained for use by the Army who used the runways to store vehicles.
+No. 9 Squadron's long association with Bardney ended on 6 July 1945 when the squadron moved to RAF Waddington.
+No. 189 Squadron left on 15 October and relocated to RAF Metheringham, where they disbanded on 25 November 1945.
+Following the departure of the latter squadron, Bardney closed to flying but was retained for use by the Army, who used the runways to store vehicles.

-Between 1959 and 1963 Bardney became a Thor Intercontinental Missile site, after which the airfield was once again closed and over the years has reverted back to agriculture.
-Today a number of buildings including the Watch Office remain with model aircraft flying regularly taking place.
-Within the village a memorial to 9 Squadron has been erected which features a three bladed propellor mounted on stone, which came from Kafjord in Norway.
+Between 1959 and 1963, Bardney became a Thor Intercontinental Missile site, after which the airfield was once again closed and over the years has reverted to agriculture.
+Today a number of buildings, including the Watch Office, remain with model aircraft flying taking place regularly.
+A memorial to No. 9 Squadron has been erected within the village, which features a three-bladed propeller mounted on stone, which came from Kafjord in Norway.

 Bardney Today